Berkeley College: New York City

-In 2022, the NYC Department of Consumer and Worker Protection (DCWP) reached a settlement with Berkeley College in connection with DCWP’s 2018 lawsuit.
-The settlement requires Berkeley to, among other things, stop collection on any outstanding debt incurred before January 1, 2019, which Berkeley estimates is valued at a total of $20 million; pay $350,000 to the City, which DCWP plans to use to pay restitution to certain impacted consumers; and instruct its third-party debt collectors to request that credit reporting agencies remove all consumer account information related to student debt owed to Berkeley incurred before January 1, 2019.
+In 2022, the New York City Department of Consumer and Worker Protection (DCWP) reached a settlement with Berkeley College in connection with DCWP's 2018 lawsuit.
+The settlement requires Berkeley to, among other things, stop collection on any outstanding debt incurred before January 1, 2019, which Berkeley estimates is valued at a total of $20 million; pay $350,000 to the city, which DCWP plans to use to pay restitution to certain impacted consumers; and instruct its third-party debt collectors to request that credit reporting agencies remove all consumer account information related to student debt owed to Berkeley incurred before January 1, 2019.